 The key to any exam is preparation.
-Make sure you get the best grade possible by planning ahead.
+You can make sure you get the best grade possible by planning ahead.

 Before the exam